sunaku/dasht/man/man1/dasht-query-html.1.markdown

 ### Examples

 `dasht-query-html`
-  First 100 topics from each installed docset.
+  Topics (A-Z) from each installed docset.

 `dasht-query-html` 'c - x'
   Search for "c - x" in all installed docsets.